 Shining a beacon so all who might see

 Would know now the price of liberty.”

 Harold returned to the United States and was promoted to captain.
-He spent over a year in VA Hospitals and was discharged, from the army, on February 18, 1947.
+He spent almost two years in VA Hospitals and was discharged, from the Army, on February 18, 1947.
 The physical effects of being a POW remained with him for the rest of his life.
 He was declared legally blind and never regained all of his hearing.

 About his homecoming, he said, “I came home during the war.
 People didn’t have time to stop and throw hats into the air.
 But all the people knew where we were and what we went through and were kind to us.”

 Harold refused to allow his disabilities to keep him from achieving his goals.
 He returned to school and earned a master’s degree.
 With Merle, the couple bought a farm, and he took a job with the Missouri Bureau of the Blind and taught farm skills to visually impaired students.
 He and Merle also became the parents of two daughters.